Smowokeman/osu-wiki/news/2020-03-20-beatmap-spotlights-winter-2020.md

 [![](/wiki/shared/news/2020-03-20-beatmap-spotlights-winter-2020/osu/precious.jpg)](https://osu.ppy.sh/beatmapsets/874732)

 TAKE FLIGHT!
 Almost quite literally with [Vell](https://osu.ppy.sh/users/3414541)'s map on Chata's Precious Wings!

 Vell wears his heart on the sleeve, or rather the editor, with this one as you experience the first ever aviation training map in osu! history!

 Practice taking off and landing gracefully as the map takes flight itself and reach the skies!
 If the concept isn't quite clear to you yet, you may just try it out yourself.

 But beware!

 No parachutes attached.

 *written by [Smokeman](https://osu.ppy.sh/users/2140676)*

 [![](/wiki/shared/news/2020-03-20-beatmap-spotlights-winter-2020/osu/haryo)](https://osu.ppy.sh/beatmapsets/576232)

 Being a slightly too early bird, [milr_](https://osu.ppy.sh/users/4485933) created a wonderful mapset for Azu’s Haryu, the song of the dragon of spring (not winter).

 The highest difficulty, mapped by Down, features the conventional and effective patterning.
 Prioritizing aesthetics, they made sure that every pattern is equidistant to one another, making the map extremely clean and well-presented. milr_ range of difficulties should also be highlighted.
 Although still pleasing to the eye, the map shines with its movement concepts.
 With a lot of sliders pointing away from their destinations, the map allows movement to be vastly varied without the constraint of implied flow.
 This works extremely well with the abundance of round slider shapes.
 This visual and movement concept is implemented across lower difficulties, allowing a bigger part of the playerbase to experience this niche idea.

-Try this map and spice up your collection! (note: remove "(not winter)" if you want i just thought it would be funny lol)
+Try this map and spice up your collection!

 *written by [KnightC0re](https://osu.ppy.sh/users/7894340)*